n2oneProgrammer/CSSSBackend/INSTALL.md

 >>>
 ```

+## Set up database
-## Set up date to contect to the database (We will use mysql database.) in ./mysite/mysite/settings.py
+Set up date to contect to the database (We will use mysql database.) in ./mysite/mysite/settings.py
 ```
 DATABASES = {
     'default': {